Recent Release | 16 Nov 2022

 About the team

-Our consulting team at BIS Oxford Economics are the world’s leading analysts of the global infrastructure construction sector.
+Our consulting team at Oxford Economics Australia are the world’s leading analysts of the global infrastructure construction sector.
 They combine their expert insight with our state-of-the-art economic models and tools to answer the crucial questions facing our clients.
 The lead consultant on this project was:

 Adrian Hart

-Associate Director, Infrastructure Construction, BIS
+Associate Director, Infrastructure Construction, OE Australia

 You might be interested in